 What to Expect

-Bellingham Airport consists of a small four-gate terminal that’s separated by a departures and arrivals area.
+Bellingham Airport (code: BLI) consists of a small four-gate terminal that’s separated by a departures and arrivals area.
 The airside contains a restaurant/lounge and gift shop, and there is a smaller gift shop on the landside, all of which reportedly close early in the evening, leaving only vending machine food during the overnight hours.
 Due to the airport’s close proximity to British Columbia, Canada, the airport is often used as a low-cost alternative to Vancouver International Airport.
 There is a shuttle available between Bellingham Airport and Vancouver International Airport and Sea-tac airport.
 WiFi is available to help pass the time.
 There are no private lounges at this airport.

 Good to Know